 Spread over 9,000 square metres, it’s the perfect place to learn more about wine and man’s 8,000 year old relationship with it.
 The museum includes many artworks and films depicting wine, together with a corkscrew collection of over 3,000 models and much more.

 The Vivanco family are passionate about “giving back to wine what wine has given to us” and it shows.
 Santiago and Rafael Vivanco are continuing the legacy of their great-grandfather who established a Rioja winery many years ago.

 Yet there’s much more to Vivanco than just the winery and foundation.
 Designed to give the visitor a truly immersive experience, there are a range of fun activities on offer, such as workshops, wine tastings and workshops for children.

 It’s the food though that’s got us salivating, if these dishes are anything to go by… At Vivanco, they call it winecooking and they incorporate wine into many of the dishes that they serve in the restaurant, gastrobar and private dining rooms.

 Visitors to the Rioja wine region should not miss this unique experience, and you can book your tickets here.

 And it goes without saying that Rioja wines are unparalleled, thanks to their quality categorization, Denominación de Origen Calificada (D.O.Ca., or Qualified Designation of Origin.
 There are over 57,000 wine-producing hectares in La Rioja, with 85% of production being Rioja red wine.
-Having said that, white Rioja is excellent and I have a soft spot for it!
+Having said that, white Rioja and Cava wine is excellent and we have a soft spot for it!

 Whatever your age, we’re sure you’ll love exploring this Spanish hidden gem.
 Have you visited Rioja?